telerik/blazor-docs/components/radiogroup/events.md

 The `ValueChanged` event fires upon every change of the user selection.

-The example below uses [binding]({%slug radiogroup-databind%}) to primitive types for brevity, you can use full models as well.
+The example below uses [binding]({%slug radiogroup-databind%}) to string data for brevity.
+You can use a model class as well.

 >caption Handle ValueChanged